 Typical steps in developing the model and subsequent simulation and analysis is as follows:

 Data collection and analysis to create an accurate representation of the system or process being modelled.

 Model development is usually based on the existing system.

 Options and scenarios are simulated.

-To maximise the effectiveness of the simulation, the initial steps are essential and need an engaged and knowledgeable customer to define the objectives.
-BMT can conduct the latter phases of simulation and analysis, or the customer may choose to have the model delivered and then perform the simulation themselves, particularly suited when the underlying data is confidential.
+The initial steps are essential to maximising the effectiveness of the simulation and need an engaged and knowledgeable customer to define the objectives.
+The customer may choose to deliver the model and perform the simulation themselves, especially when the underlying data is confidential.

 Salty has over three decades of Defence and Security experience, including over 20-years with the Royal Australian Navy and employment with global defence companies, including Penske, Nova Systems and Thyssenkrupp.